Svinci131/taxonomy_tree/javascript/Readme.txt

 2. add thumbanail image
 3. make it so it'll update to closest cat- I thought I did that?
 4. show animals details when you mouse over
-5. get rid of arrows in animal wrapper
 6. make it fail if your score